THIS HALF TERM OUR LEARNING CHALLENGE IS...

 - Learning Challenge Projects:

-Your child’s KAGAN group have selected a question to investigate linked to the topic.
-This was sent home in a letter.
+Your child’s KAGAN group will select a question to investigate linked to the topic.
+This will be sent home in a letter.
 Please help your child to research and answer this question at home using the internet, books or talking to family members.
 Their findings can be brought in as print outs, hand written notes, photographs or drawings.
 The information will be shared with the class and it will be stuck into each KAGAN group’s Theme Scrapbook.
-This is an on-going project that will be going on until Friday 11th December.
+This is an on-going project that will be going on until December.
 The children can bring in their research any time from now until then.

 As part of the topic we are also going to be learning about the birds that live in the local area.
-Today the children have made bird feeders.
+We will be making bird feeders.
 Please hang/place these on a window sill or outdoor space.
 We would love to hear about any birds that you observe eating from the bird feeders, or see around Didsbury.
-Any photos, drawings, print outs or notes that your children bring in will also be added to the group’s scrap book.
+Any photos, drawings, print outs or notes that your children bring in will also be added to the class scrap book.

 We hope that you will enjoy supporting your child with these projects at home.